JouvalSomer/JouvalSomer/README.md

 <h3 align="center">I have a B.Sc. in applied mathematics and computational science from UiO.
 I am a passionate and naturally curios person with a great willingness to learn and a joy for working on challenging problems.</h3> <br>

- **🔭 Here are some of my latest projects from the course FYS-STK3155 Applied Data Analysis and Machine Learning:**
+ **🔭 Here are some of my latest projects from the course Applied Data Analysis and Machine Learning (FYS-STK3155):**
   - [**Classification and Regression, from linear and logistic regression to neural networks**](https://github.com/JouvalSomer/FYS-STK3155/tree/main/Project%202%20-%20Classification%20and%20Regression%2C%20from%20linear%20and%20logistic%20regression%20to%20neural%20networks)
   - [**An Inverse Physics Informed Neural Network Problem**](https://github.com/JouvalSomer/FYS-STK3155/tree/main/Project%203%20-%20Inverse%20Physics%20Informed%20Neural%20Network%20Problem)
   - [**Regression analysis and resampling methods**](https://github.com/JouvalSomer/FYS-STK3155/tree/main/Project%201%20-%20Regression%20analysis%20and%20resampling%20methods) <br>